alex-seville/blanket/docs/getting_started_browser.md

 This guide details using Blanket.js with a simple QUnit test runner in the browser.

 To begin you will need:
--an existing QUnit test runner (including the QUnit script) -source files
+* an existing QUnit test runner (including the QUnit script)
+* source files
--QUnit tests for those source files
+* QUnit tests for those source files

 1. Download [Blanket.js](https://raw.github.com/Migrii/blanket/master/dist/qunit/blanket.min.js)